-It is not known if XEOMIN is safe and effective in children under 18 years of age.
+It is not known if XEOMIN is safe and effective in children younger than:

 XEOMIN may cause serious side effects that can be life threatening.
-Call your doctor or get medical help right away if you have any of these problems anytime (hours to weeks) after treatment with XEOMIN:
+Get medical help right away if you have any of these problems any time (hours to weeks) after injection of XEOMIN: